 When menopause occurs naturally, symptoms start gradually.
 When menopause happens more abruptly, like as a result of a total hysterectomy, your symptoms may be particularly severe.
-In one 2009 study, women who had a hysterectomy before reaching menopause experienced the highest risk for weight gain in the first year following surgery.
+In , women who had a hysterectomy before reaching menopause experienced the highest risk for weight gain in the first year following surgery.

 Again, research is mixed on whether or not endometriosis directly or indirectly contributes to weight gain.
 Still, if you believe you’re gaining weight as a result of the disorder, there are some lifestyle changes you can make that may help.

 - eating a balanced diet

 - adding exercise to your routine